cckuailong/Small_Functions/README.md

 9. CrackOffice:

   CrackOffice is a tool to get the password of the Encrypted Office files(word, excel and so on) with the method of violent crack.
 You can use the default password dictionary.
 Or you can customize your own dictionary.
 It's amazing!

+10. iuka.cn:

+  Some vunerable websites' Poc experience.
+That's cool!
+This is for www.iuka.cn, i have got all of the database of it.